Snipping Tool not working in Windows 11

 Update The Graphics Driver

-If the above solutions didn’t fix the problem, still snipping tool not responding or crashes, you should try updating the Graphics driver on your PC.
+If the above solutions didn’t fix the problem, the snipping tool is not responding or crashes, you should try updating the Graphics driver on your PC.

 • Right-click on the Start Menu and select Device Manager.